Wednesday, June 24, 2026

 In 1916, Henry and several partners took over a Buffalo automobile body manufacturing business that he had managed, incorporating it as Harvey Top and Body Company.
 He ran that business for at least a decade, during a boom period for automobiles (and a period of population growth for Buffalo).

-By the late 1920s, Harvey had disappeared from the records and the news.
-His wife Maud was mentioned in one child's marriage notice, but no Harvey.
+By the late 1920s, Henry had disappeared from the records and the news.
+His wife Maud was mentioned in one child's marriage notice, but no Henry.
 I didn't want to assume divorce, especially since Henry was noted as her late husband in Maud's obit of 1963.
 But where was he?
 There were all kinds of possibilities.

 After failing to find any grave or death cert, I focused on newspaper research, especially searching for obits or business items, thinking that surely a man (with the distinctive name of Henry Canner Harvey) who ran a successful auto body and building business would be remembered at his death.
 I searched multiple newspaper databases plus freebie databases and all over the place.
 No obit and no death record that I could find, in Buffalo or anywhere.
 No news coverage of him after the late 1920s.
 Periodically, I repeated my searches.
 Nope.